3 top penny stocks I might buy for my ISA in May!

 But Alternative Income’s status as a real estate investment trust (REIT) means it can be relied on to provide regular dividends.
 Sector rules dictate that such shares pay a minimum of 90% of rental profits out to their shareholders.

 It means the business has a strong record of paying above-average dividends.
 Its trailing dividend yield sits at 8.4%.

-The post 3 top penny stocks I might buy for the new bull market appeared first on The Motley Fool UK.
+The post 3 top penny stocks I might buy for my ISA in May! appeared first on The Motley Fool UK.

 Royston Wild has no position in any of the shares mentioned.
 The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.